Hundreds of thousands showed up for the 39th annual Pride Parade in downtown Vancouver on August 6.

 This year, Pinoy Pride Vancouver marched to support efforts to pass an anti-discrimination bill in the Philippines.

-There is no legislation that exists to protect the rights, and ensure equal opportunities for LGBT people in the Philippines.
+There is no legislation that exists to protect the rights and ensures equal opportunities for LGBT people in the Philippines.

 Philippine lawmakers have been trying to pass an anti-discrimination bill for almost two decades.